ArnoStrouwen/arnostrouwen.com/content/about.md

 But statisticians are not only useful for data analysis.
 Much time and effort can be saved by carefully planning an experiment.
 Every measurement setup has its own unique details.
-I help other researchers by constructing optimal experiments, custom made for their own measurement setup, goals and budgetary constraints.
+I help other researchers by constructing optimal experiments, custom made for their own measurement setup, goals, and budgetary constraints.

 Much of my expertise in experimental design, I developed during my Research Foundation Flanders (FWO) PhD fellowship at the KULeuven.
 There, I designed experiments to precisely characterize the respiration and fermentation of fruit and vegetables, leading to better storage solutions.